 December 16th, 2014

-For the sixth consecutive year, Chanel takes up its winter residence in Courchevel in an ephemeral boutique.
+For the fifth consecutive year, Chanel takes up its winter residence in Courchevel in an ephemeral boutique.
 Located in the heart of the Savoyard ski station, this new 160m2 space presents the Ready-to-Wear pieces and accessories from the Cruise 2014/15 collection.

 From December 13th 2014 until April 5th 2015

 October 31st, 2014

 "The Divine Marchesa.
 Art and Life of Luisa Casati from Belle Epoque to the spree years"